kube-reporting/metering-operator/Documentation/manual-install.md

 make run-reporting-operator-local
 ```

-The above command builds the operator for your local OS (by default it only builds for Linux), uses kubectl port-forward to make Prometheus, Presto, and Hive available locally for your operator to communicate with, and then starts the operator with con***REMOVED***guration set to use these local port-forwards.
+The above command builds the operator for your local OS (by default it only builds for Linux), uses kubectl port-forward to make Prometheus, Presto, and Hive available locally for your operator to communicate with, and then starts the operator with configuration set to use these local port-forwards.
 Lastly, the operator automatically uses your `$KUBECONFIG` to connect and authenticate to your cluster and perform Kubernetes API calls.

 ## Run metering operator locally